bluebunrabs/bluebunrabs/README.md

 ## ✨ bluebunrabs ✨

-A blue bunny rabbit cosplaying as lead videogame developer for BubbySoft <br>
+A blue bunny rabbit cosplaying as lead developer for BubbySoft <br>

 🎮️ couch co-op and 💻️ online muliplayer enthusiast <br>